 Thus goes a writing prompt on Word Press’ The Daily Post sometime ago…and as I ponder, I find not one right number of people to include in a meaningful conversation.
-It depends perhaps on the purpose or setting.
+Perhaps, it depends on the purpose or setting.

-Hence, I’d say it’s not really how many people that matters to make a conversation good or meaningful.
-For as long as each participant gets into the flow, each voice speaks up, each gives a listening ear, making everyone feel good about themselves and the interactive moment, then it’s good, for it brings out the best in each in the group.
+It’s not really how many people that matters to make a conversation meaningful.
+For as long as each participant gets into the flow — each voice speaks up, each gives a listening ear making everyone feel positive about themselves, the people they’re with, and the interactive moment –then it’s good, for it brings out the best in each person in the group.

 What are your thoughts on this, dear readers?
 What makes you feel good about a conversation?
 Share them down below.

 Note: I originally posted this in 2016 and this is my revised edition (2018).